Welcome! This is a really fast introduction into Euler Math Toolbox (EMT) with lots of links and examples.

 00 - The Syntax of Euler

-These are links to HTML exports of tutorials which are installed with EMT.
-You can double click such links in notebooks.
+These linkes are links to HTML versions of tutorials which are installed with EMT.
+Try double clicking the linkts above!
 The links will open in the browser.
-But you can also open all tutorials as notebooks via the help menu.
+But you can also open all tutorials as notebooks via the file menu.

 EMT is command line oriented.
 It allows one or more commands in one command line.
-The commands have to be ended by comma or semicolon, besides the last command, where a comma is assumed.
+The commands have to be ended by comma or semicolon.

 In the following example, we define a variable r.
 The output of this definition would be the value of the variable.
 But because of the semicolon this output is not printed.

 >r=1.25; pi*r^2, 2*pi*r

 Make sure to use a decimal dot, not a decimal comma for numbers!
 Use * for multiplication and ^ for exponentials.
 As usual, * and / bind stronger than + or -, and ^ binds stronger than *, so that pi*r^2 works correctly.
 If necessary, you should add round brackets, of course.

 The command r=1.25 is an assignment to a variable in EMT.
 You can also write r:=1.25 if you prefer.
 You can leave spaces as you like.